isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_basic.rst

 .. image:: https://user-images.githubusercontent.com/93158890/150883605-a5e65a3f-0a25-4ff4-b039-4aa6e53a1440.jpg
     :width: 600px

-The sphere looks almost identical to the one in the previous example (*Drawing a Colored Lit Sphere*), but this time it is based on the custom material ``mat`` which we created.
+The sphere looks almost identical to the one in the previous example (:ref:`colored_lit_sphere`), but this time it is based on the custom material ``mat`` which we created.

 Drawing a Metallic Sphere
 :::::::::::::::::::::::::

 In earlier examples, we used ``create_sphere()`` to render the sphere with basic RGB/RGBA colors.
-In the following examples, we will look at other material properties.
+Next, we will look at other material properties.

 .. code-block:: python